 where x represents taking the largest integer smaller than x.
 For example, when the tolerance is set as 0.1, b=2, so we exclude the leading two digits from the embedding procedure.

 Denote the required embedding length as s.
 We do not embed data into the pair if len(V(xi'))-b<=s.
 Here len(x) represents the length of string x.
-Therefore, the above-mentioned embedding pairs are excluded from X' as well.
+Therefore, the above-mentioned embedding pairs are excluded from P' as well.
 The calculation of s will be discussed in Section 2.2.

 We further apply hashing algorithm on the keys of each xi' so that each pair has a unique hash hi'.
 The calculation is as follows.